ar-io/ar-io-grants/README.md

-> **NOTE - The Grants Program is currently only avialable to our friends at Arweave India and the teams attending Hacker House 4.
-The public launch of the program will be announced soon!**
+> **NOTE - The Grants Program is currently being soft-launched with our friends at Arweave India and applications are only being accepted from teams attending Hacker House 4.
+A public launch will be announced soon!**

 # AR.IO Foundation Grant Program